kbonefas/rr_practice/README.md

 2. Fold paper in half down the height (11").
 Unfold.
 3. Fold top two corners into the center line, creating a triangle
 4. Fold paper in half again down the height
 5. Put fingers on closed edge.
-Open each side by folding out until you reach the height of your fingers
+Open each side by folding them down perpendicular, until you reach the height of your fingers
 6. Celebrate